LSatan/SmartRC-CC1101-Driver-Lib/README.md

 ELECHOUSE_cc1101.setGDO(GDO0, GDO2); 	//Put the Gdo pins.
 For libraries that address the gdo pins directly.

 ELECHOUSE_cc1101.setSpiPin(SCK, MISO, MOSI, CSN); //custom SPI pins.
 Set your own Spi Pins.Or to switch between multiple cc1101.
+Must be set before init and before changing the cc1101.

 ELECHOUSE_cc1101.setChannel(chnl); 	//Set Channel from 0 to 255. default = 0(basic frequency).